 The role of alcoholic relapse is widely misunderstood.
-Learning what to do when someone relapses on alcohol is streamlined if you have a thorough understanding of the alcohol relapse process.
+Learning what to do when what do you do when an alcoholic relapses is streamlined if you have a thorough understanding of how the process works.

-Relapse is not an isolated occurrence.
-There are three distinct stages to relapse – emotional, mental, and physical.
+The truth is, relapse is not an isolated occurrence.
+There are three distinct stages to relapse:

 Neither relapse nor recovery are single time-limited events, but rather an ongoing process that might not always be linear.

 Alcoholism is clinically described as AUD (alcohol use disorder).
 A chronic and relapsing brain condition with no cure, alcohol use disorder has high relapse rates.
 Research suggests that anywhere from 40% to 60% of those in recovery from AUD will relapse once or more.